 This shows that both desiccant and refrigeration dehumidifiers can do the job in hot humid conditions.
-But desiccant models rarely exceed a rated extraction rate of 10L/day, while you can find refrigeration models rated up to 30L/day or more.
+But desiccant models rarely exceed a rated extraction rate of 10L per day, while you can find refrigeration models rated up to 30L per day or more.
 So for heavy-duty dehumidification in hot conditions, a refrigeration model would be the best option.
 The better-performing refrigeration models in our tests should perform very well in hot conditions.

 The humidistat lets you set a target relative humidity for the room (basically, that's the amount of water in the air for a given temperature).
 Depending on the model, this might be a precise number setting, or it might just offer a few basic settings such as low, medium and high.
 Rotary-dial humidistats with no precise markings make it hard to find the actual humidity level.
 Ideal relative humidity for human comfort is in the 40–60% range, but you might try as low as 30% if you prefer a dryer feeling, or up to 70% for more humidity.

 Low temperature effectiveness

 Excessive moisture in the air can occur at high and low temperatures.
-Manufacturers might give water removal rates at conditions which make their machines look the best – typically 30°C and 80% relative humidity.
-Performance is often lower at colder temperatures, so if you want to deal with winter condensation, ask for figures at 10°C and 15°C (although they will not always be available).
+Manufacturers might give water removal rates at conditions which make their machines look the best, typically 30°C and 80% relative humidity.
+Performance is often lower at colder temperatures, so if you want to deal with winter condensation, ask for figures at 10°C and 15°C (although they won't always be available).

 Wheels, castors and handles are useful, as dehumidifiers can be heavy.
 Cord storage is handy when moving the unit or packing it away.